 Last spring, I dug into his stuff to kick off a gallery project

 group on Flickr.
 He’s posted a few hundred photos since then, including fantastic portraits and daytime shots.
 I’m still most struck by his interpretation of the Okanagan at night — that’s the style and subject matter featured here.
 He was kind enough to answer a few questions for Awesome Okanagan this week.

-How long have you been doing photography?
+How long have you been doing photography in the Okanagan?

-Any favourite locations in the valley?
+Favourite locations or subjects in the valley?

-Any influences or photographers you admire?
+Influences or artists/photographers you admire?